Where to go in Thailand and what to visit?

 The temples of Ayutthaya

-The northern part of the country is overall much less visited than southern Thailand.
+The northern part of the country is, overall, much less visited than southern Thailand.
 However, it is a mountainous, exotic region with important historical sites.
-You’ll also have the opportunity to cross beautiful landscapes, to go hiking or to meet ethnic minorities.
-The average budget to travel there will be lower too… From North to South, prices are really different, and it is possible to find a guesthouse for 150 to 200 baht per night (less than 5€…) in rural areas of the northern part of the country.
-What more could you ask for a cheap stay?
+You’ll also have the opportunity to cross beautiful landscapes, go hiking or meet ethnic minorities.
+The average travel budget there will be lower too… From north to south, prices are really different, and it is possible to find a guesthouse for 150 to 200 baht per night, less than €5, in rural areas of the northern part of the country.
+What more could you ask for on a cheap trip?

 Chiang Mai

-For activities on the island of Chiang Mai, it’s here.
+For activities in Chiang Mai, it’s here.

 Chiang Rai